Workiva/w_transport/README.md

 That's it.
 No changes to your source code are necessary!
 Once configured for test, you are in control of every HTTP request and every WebSocket connection.
-The APIs for controlling these transports are exported with the `w_transport_mock.dart` entry point as static APIs on a `MockTransports` class.
+The APIs for controlling these transports are exported with the `mock.dart` entry point as static APIs on a `MockTransports` class.

 > **Resetting Mocks:**
 >